PDT42/AnyBase/doc/entities/asset_types.md

 ## Owner

 AssetTypes can be slaves and slave owners.
 This will probably shock you now, but sadly, it's the truth.
 Whether an AssetType is a slave is indicated by the AssetTypes ``is_slave`` and ``owner_id`` fields.
-Those fields suggest, that an asset_type is not independently interesting, but only as a "subsiduary" for _another_ AssetType.
-The AssetType, who defines the field (typed either ASSET or ASSETLIST), the _owned AssetType_ is supposed to fill, is called the _owner_.
+AssetTypes who are configured as _slavetypes_ are not indepentendly interesting, but only as "subsiduaries" for _other_ AssetTypes.
+The AssetType, who defines the field (typed either ASSET or ASSETLIST), the _owned AssetType_ is supposed to fill, is called _the owner_.
 Just as one might think, the ``owner_id`` persists the ``asset_type_id`` of the _owner AssetType_.
-Though highly politically incorrect, the _owned AssetTypes_ are called _slavetypes_.
-(Maybe subsiduaries would be a better term?)They exist to be employed at will by their _owner_.
+_Slavetypes_ exist to be employed at will by their _owner_.
 Since owned AssetTypes are not independently interesting, they are ignored by the [AssetTypeManager]s ``get_all`` functions.
 Instead, since we only ever want to get the slaves of one AssetType, the [AssetTypeManager] defines a separate method ``get_slaves``.

+In the first possible ("standard") configuration for _slavetypes_ both the ``is_slave`` field and the ``owner_id`` field are set.
+This indicates, that a _slavetype_ will be, exclusively employed by it's _owner_ and discarded at will.

-Additionaly there is the "public" configuration for _slavetypes_.
-If their ``is_slave`` flag is set, yet the AssetType does not define an ``owner_id``, it is a public slave, to be employed by anyone.
+Secondly there is the "public" configuration for _slavetypes_.
+If their ``is_slave`` flag is set, yet the AssetType does not define an ``owner_id``, we call the AssetType a _public slave_, which can be employed by any other AssetType.
 The [AssetTypeManager] will include these slaves in every call to ``get_slaves`` if not explicitly told to ignore them.

+The last possible configuration for _slavetypes_ is the "private" configuration.
+This configuration indicates, that the relationship between the _slave_ and _owner_ is much closer than traditionally allowed for.
+The _owner_ depends on the slave and can't be without it.
+This is why "private" slavetypes are not accessible to anyone but their _owner_, who holds the only reference to them (Right now the only example for such a relationship is the _BookableType_).
+In this configuration, the ``owner_id`` field of the _slavetype_ is set, yet the ``is_slave`` field indicates, that this is not a slave (THIS IS SPARRRRRRTAAAAAA!!!!11elf1 ㄟ(≧◇≦)ㄏ).
+Every ``get`` method of the [AssetTypeManager] will ignore types in this configuration, since, if they ignore slaves, they will exclude any type who defines an ``owner_id`` and should they include slaves will required the ``is_slave`` flag to be set.

 ## Bookable AssetTypes